Nana Aba Anamoah

-Nana Aba Anamoah (born June 19, 1980) is a Ghanaian Media personality.
-Until her resignation from TV3, she presented the news and hosted top shows including The Divas Show.
-She is currently the General Manager of GHOne TV and Starr 103.5 FM.
-She is also ambassador for women football in Ghana.
+Nana Aba Anamoah (birth name: Rosemond Nana Aba McEwan-Anamoah, born on June 19, 1980) is a Ghanaian media personality.
+Until her resignation from TV3, she presented the news and hosted top shows, including The Divas Show.
+She's known as 'English Madam' on social media due her fluency in the English language.
+She was the General Manager of GHOne TV and Starr 103.5 FM.
+She is currently the director of business development for EIB network.
+She is also the ambassador for women's football in Ghana.

 Anamoah is a member of the Women's Premier League committee in Ghana.
-She's also a football fanatic who supports Manchester United and Accra Great Olympics.
+She is also a football fanatic who supports Manchester United and Accra Great Olympics.

 Education

 Anamoah is a product of Ghana National College and has a background in Development Finance from the University of Ghana Business School.
+She also graduated banking and finance at GIMPA.
 She's taken up Executive Education courses including one in 21st Century Leadership from the Harvard Kennedy School (Harvard University).